tomjoht/tomjoht.github.io/_posts/2016/7/2016-07-13-context-switching-and-efficiency.md

 > Motion is the waste of movement around a product or work-item, for example, reaching too far to grab a tool.

-These abstract principles about Lean eventually get more specific, focusing on the familiar problem of multi-tasking and context-switching, which turn out to be a sizable drain on efficiency:
+These abstract principles about Lean eventually get more specific, focusing on the familiar problem of multitasking and context-switching, which turn out to be a sizable drain on efficiency:

 >Task switching could be considered to be Motion.
 Some estimates say that you lose 40% of your time because of task switching.